FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Your Dog May Need To Go Outside

 Needing to go potty can also be a reason a dog will whine.
-This is particularly true of puppies that aren’t able to hold their bladder as long.
-Always consider the age of the dog you are crating, and if you are crating a puppy, consider how frequently he will need to be taken outside for potty breaks.
+This is particularly true of young puppies that aren’t able to hold their bladder as long.
+Consider the dog’s age when you crate train, and if you’re crate-training a puppy, keep in mind how frequently he’ll need to go out for potty breaks.

 When you use a dog crate to potty train your dog, you will need to create a schedule.
-Remember that you won’t know right away how long your puppy is able to hold it, so it can take a little time to determine the right schedule.
-When your puppy begins to whine, you should take him out to go potty, but don’t let him whine in the crate with a full bladder or he will develop bad feelings towards his crate.
+Remember that you won’t know right away how long your puppy is able to hold it.
+So it can take a little time to determine the right schedule.
+When your puppy begins to whine, you should take him out for a potty break, but don’t let him whine in the crate with a full bladder or he will develop bad feelings towards his crate.

 Another reason your dog is whining inside the crate could be separation anxiety .
 This means that your dog just can’t handle being anxious when you’re gone from the house or even from the room.
 Basically, any time they don’t hear or see you around makes them upset.